ted-tanner/entries-backend/Readme.md

 ## Server Configuration

-Certain behaviors of the server can be configured with the `budgetapp.toml` file in the conf folder.
+Certain behaviors of the server can be configured with the `server-conf.toml` file in the conf folder.
 This configuration file (and the folder containing it) must be included alongside the binary distribution of the server in order for the server to run properly.

-**SECURITY WARNING:** In production, the `budgetapp.toml` file contains sensitive secrets.
+**SECURITY WARNING:** In production, the `server-conf.toml` file contains sensitive secrets.
 DO NOT push any sensitive keys to a git repository or make the file viewable or accessible to an untrusted party (or even to a trusted party if it can be avoided).

-The configuration settings from `budgetapp.toml` are documented below:
+The configuration settings from `server-conf.toml` are documented below:

 ### Connections